tshepang/blog/content/computing/a better Python.rst

     loop:
         action()

-I wonder how cycling through items in a container would look like.
+I wonder what cycling through items in a container would look like.
 In Python, it looks like::

     for item in container: